 You can get help from this part of this eBook to better understand the hardware and software selection process.

-The author expands on the following three topics to a better experience with the implantation of the complete backup solution.
+The author expands on the following three topics to a better experience with implementing the complete backup solution.

 - Backup software